freedomofpress/securedrop/docs/admin.rst

 |System Config Page|

-And on the instance configuration page, select and upload the image you prefer.
+And on the instance configuration page, select and upload the PNG image you prefer.
 You should see a message appear indicating the change was a success:

 |Logo Update|